If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 The Tennessee Thread-Waisted Ant typically lives alone but occasionally can be found in large colonies with up to 500 individuals.

-These types of ants in Ohio can benefit ecosystems, as they help break down dead wood, aiding in the decomposition process and enriching the soil with vital nutrients.
-They also help to limit the presence of plant-damaging insects.
+These types of ants in Ohio can benefit ecosystems.
+They help break down dead wood, aiding the decomposition process and enriching the soil with vital nutrients.
+They also help limit the presence of plant-damaging insects.

 Overall, the Tennessee Thread-Waisted Ant is an important part of Ohio’s ecosystem and plays an important role in maintaining the health of our forests and woodlands.